 I was not prepared to be emotionally blackmailed ever again; and I have never have been since.
 If my boundaries were overstepped I withdrew, I centred myself in finding myself.
 I used my ‘power’ to strengthen myself.
 Yes I was afraid we may not survive, but I used my power to face my fears and take that chance.
 I had NOTHING to lose.

-‘I faced the fear of Danny lying to me again by knowing that if he did I would walk away.
-For me I was worth more than than that, I had found myself and was never letting her go again.
-It was up to Danny to make the decision re any more lies, he was safe in the knowledge that I would leave.
-At that point it enabled me to put the fear of him lying behind me: it was his problem not mine’
+I faced the fear of Danny lying to me again by knowing that if he did I would have the courage to walk away if I wanted to.
+It was up to Danny to make the decision re any more lies, safe in the knowledge that I would leave.
+At that point it enabled me to put the fear of him lying behind me: I had made it his problem not mine.

 Making This Better the book is now available including the journal entries for the first 5 years of our recovery & the whole 21 days of ‘The War’.
 Available internationally in paperback and ebook at Amazon and Barnes & Noble also available at Xlibris and Apple Books for iPad and Waterstones Bookstores for click & collect